-Groove with your body each is emotional.
+Groove with your body is emotional.
 It supports the message Blue Cross/Blue Shield said, “you can improve your overall health, achieve a healthy weight and reduce your risk of high blood pressure, heart disease, stroke, diabetes and other illnesses.”

 Health First Insurance

 Most health insurance marketing is done on the local level.
-The result is very poor production values.
+The result is often very poor production values.

 Health First Insurance is not alone.
-The quality of production is important because ads aren’t in a vacuum.
+The quality of production is important because ads aren’t seen in a vacuum.
 Audiences see glossy marketing materials and great TV ads alongside ones that have an infomercial feel to them.